 Cyber Warfare: Techniques, Tactics and Tools for Security Practitioners

-Book Review: Cyber Warfare: Techniques, Tactics and Tools for Security Practitioners (2011) by Jason Andress and Steve Winterfeld
+Book written by Jason Andress and Steve Winterfeld

 Cyber Warfare: Techniques, Tactics and Tools for Security Practitioners is a consolidation of the current thinking around the topic of cyber warfare -- not the way you hear about in the media where everything is a war of some kind (War on drugs, War on Terrorism, etc) but a discussion about what it means to conduct warfare via cyberspace.

 This is a tough topic because there are so many opinions about what cyber warfare is that you could literally spend an entire book just covering the definitions.
 The authors deftly avoid that trap and manage to provide a coherent line of thinking around Computer Network Operations even when these kinds of activities bump up against other cyber space dangers like cyber crime, cyber hacktivism, cyber espionage and cyber terrorism.
 This book is a primer; a one stop shop to get you up to speed on the topic if you are new to it or a refresher even if you have been enmeshed in it for years.
 It is Cybersecurity Canon-worthy and you should have read it by now.